WAYS TO VOTE

 1. Vote In Person

-Voting in person allows you to cast your ballot at a designated polling location during early voting
+Voting in person allows you to cast your ballot at a designated polling location on election day.

 Why voters choose this option:

-This method works well for voters who enjoy the traditional voting experience or prefer face-to-face assistance.
+This method works well for voters who enjoy the traditional voting experience.

 Why voters choose this option: